 We don’t know what we don’t actively and willingly participate in.

-I played for my elementary school basketball team and once I got into high school, naturally I played grade 8 basketball because you know, no one gets cut at that age.
-The following year, by the skin of my teeth, I just barely made the junior basketball team, and then again in grade 10, I managed to do the same.
+I played for my elementary school basketball team and once I got into high school, naturally played grade 8 basketball because you know, no one gets cut at that age (at least at my school).
+The following year, by the skin of my teeth, I just barely made the junior basketball team, and then again in grade 10, managed to do the same.
 I didn’t get to play often, riding the bench a lot.
 I got really good at chanting and cheering.
 When I did play, I worked hard, and every so often I made a great play or got a basket.
 But I also made spectacular bungles that will forever haunt me, like choosing to granny shoot one of my free throws in a high stakes game.
+Ugh.
 Not my best moment.
-The writing was on the wall by the end of my final junior season.
-It would be a long shot to make it on the senior basketball team if I didn’t make a bold move.
+Anyways, the writing was on the wall by the end of my final junior season.
+It would be a long shot to make it on the senior basketball team if I didn’t make a bold move and improve.

 Shannon, I think it’s time you hang up your high tops.